mysliwietzflorian/environmental-ui-demo/doc/implementation.md

 While environmentally lit UI can solve these problems partly, they are definitely still prone to some errors.
 In these circumstances a manual switch to Dark or Light Mode should always be provided to a user.

+## Known problems for this demo

+- [ ] Webcam on iOS-devices seems to be stuck.

+- [ ] Disabling the slider elements (`<input type="range" disabled>`) is not displayed correctly.
+This is important for the slider "**Light source factor**".

+- [ ] The direction of light sources cannot always be determined precisely.
+One problem might occur if the light source is outside of the camera view.
+It might shine on an object in frame and trigger that element as light source.

+- [ ] The quality of the demo highly depends on the angle of the camera frame.
+If the view angle is greater, then the probability that the light source is captured in frame gets bigger.

+- [ ] If multiple light sources are recognized (true or reflective sources) the direction and the intensity can be completely wrong.